markwgirard/markwgirard.github.io/_posts/2023-01-27-riddler-five-letter-game.md

 ---
-title: 'Tackling the 5-letter challenge --- Can You Defeat The TikTok Meme?
+title: 'Tackling the blind letter challenge --- Can You Defeat The TikTok Meme?
 (Riddler 2023-01-27)'
 date: 2023-01-29
 permalink: /posts/2023/01/riddler-five-letter-challenge/
 tags: riddler, programming